-This page will focus on chronicA long-lasting disease that changes slowly. lymphocytic leukaemias (CLL) and small lymphocytic leukaemias (SLL), which are often grouped together and expressed as CLL/SLL.
+This page will focus on chronica long-lasting disease that changes slowly over time lymphocytic leukaemias (CLL) and small lymphocytic leukaemias (SLL), which are often grouped together and expressed as CLL/SLL.
 CLL and SLL are both indolent (or slow growing) types of NHL that develop from an overproduction of B-lymphocytes, and both are very similar to each other.
-The main difference between CLL and SLL is the location of the cancerA disease where abnormal cells split without control and spread to other nearby body tissue and/or organs.
-Cancer cells can also spread to other parts of the body through the bloodstream and lymph systems..
-CLL is mostly found in the blood (like a leukaemia), whereas SLL is mostly found in lymph nodes and lymphoid tissue (like a lymphomaKnown as a blood cancer, it is cancer of the white blood cells.).
+The main difference between CLL and SLL is the location of the cancera disease where abnormal cells split without control and spread to other nearby body tissue and/or organs.
+CLL is mostly found in the blood (like a leukaemiacancer of blood and/or blood forming tissues), whereas SLL is mostly found in lymph nodes and lymphoid tissuea group of cells that work together to perform a function (like a lymphomacancers of the lymphatic system).
 CLL is also slightly more common than SLL, and they are usually staged differently.

 In general, NHLs are more commonly found in men, and are generally diagnosed after the age of 60.
 However, anyone can develop this disease.